The Audacious Career of Journalist Nellie Bly

 19th Century Journalist Nellie Bly

 In 1885, she wrote a decidedly fiery Letter-to-the-Editor of the Pittsburg Dispatch, denouncing in no uncertain terms a sexist article calling any working women a “MONSTROSITY OF NATURE!”
 The paper’s Editor was impressed with the anonymous writer’s passion and spunk.
-He ran an ad asking her to come forward and identify herself.
-Never shy, Elizabeth marched down to the newspaper’s office, pleaded her case loudly, and was promptly hired for $5/week.
-She took the penname Nellie Bly, after a popular song of the day.
+He ran an advertisement asking her to come forward and identify herself.
+Never shy, Elizabeth marched down to the newspaper’s office and pleaded her case loudly to the Editor.
+He promptly hired her for $5/week.
+She decided to take the penname Nellie Bly, after a popular song of the day by Stephen Foster.

-Nellie began her career with her typical gusto, writing articles aimed at social injustice, including labor laws for working women.
-After just one year, her boss sent her on assignment to Mexico as a foreign correspondent, where she exposed rampant political corruption.
-The Mexican government was not grateful and had her promptly expelled from the country.
+Nellie began her career with her typical gusto, writing articles aimed at social injustice, including deplorable state of labor laws for working women.
+After just one year, her boss sent her on assignment to Mexico as a foreign correspondent.
+There, she managed to exposed rampant political corruption.
+The Mexican government was not grateful, however, and had her promptly expelled from the country.
 Frustrated with her Pittsburgh paper, she moved alone to a much bigger market, New York City.
-She was only 23.
+She was still only 23.

 Within six months, Joseph Pulitzer hired her at The New York World.

-For her first assignment, Bly feigned mental illness and was committed to the notorious Blackwell Island Woman’s Insane Asylum.
+The assignment he had in mind for her would prove daunting.
+Bly feigned mental illness in order to be committed to the notorious Blackwell Island Woman’s Insane Asylum.
 She bravely lived there for 10 LONG DAYS, experiencing firsthand the physical cruelty of the uncaring staff, cold baths, and forced meals of rotted food.
-Her subsequent articles once released prompted public outrage and political action, eventually leading to reforms at the institution.
+Her subsequent article, 10 Days in a Mad-House, prompted public outrage and political action, eventually leading to badly needed reforms at the institution.

 Could I pass a week in the insane ward at Blackwell’s Island?
 I said I could and I would.
 And I did.